AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/using-workfront-with-slack/create-tasks-and-issues-from-slack.md

 # Create tasks and issues from Slack

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 After you have installed and configured Adobe Workfront for Slack, you can create tasks and issues from Slack and associate them with projects in Workfront.

 For more information about configuring Workfront with Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).&nbsp;

 You must have access to create tasks and issues in your Access Level and you must have Contribute permissions on the project that you are associating them with.&nbsp;

 For more information about Access Levels, see [Access levels overview](../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
-For more&nbsp;information about permissions to objects, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For more&nbsp;information about permissions to objects, see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 ## Access requirements